Szymon-Michalak/iOS-Resources/blog/HowDoYouUseTheResultType.md

 :::

-The `Result` type is a convenient way for us to handleboth the success and failure cases of an operation while maintaining code readability.
+The `Result` type is a convenient way for us to handle both the success and failure cases of an operation while maintaining code readability.

 Under the hood, the `Result` type, is an `enum` with two cases: